Palazzo Maffei Casa Museo

 Palazzo Maffei Casa Museo is the result of the restoration of the most important Baroque building in the heart of Verona.

-In the second part, dedicated to the twentieth century and contemporary art, the intention was instead to create a real museum gallery, where many masterpieces stand out, in which the guest can perceive the passion for Futurism and Metaphysics and meet some of the greatest artists of the twentieth century: Boccioni, Balla, Severini, but also Picasso, de Chirico, Casorati and Morandi alongside Magritte, Max Ernst, Duchamp and Modigliani.
-And again Afro, Vedova, Fontana, Burri, Tancredi, Manzoni and many others, up to the most current instances, with Pistoletto, Cattelan, Erlich, Nannucci, Sassolino, etc.
+In the second part dedicated to the 20th century and contemporary art, where the intention was to create a true museum gallery featuring many masterpieces, one can sense the passion for Futurism and Metaphysics and encounter some of the greatest artists of the 20th century: Boccioni, Balla, Severini, but also Picasso, de Chirico, Casorati, and Morandi alongside Magritte, Max Ernst, Duchamp, and Modigliani.
+And also Afro, Vedova, Fontana, Burri, Tancredi, Manzoni, and many others, up to the most current demands, featuring Pistoletto, Cattelan, Erlich, Nannucci, and Sassolino.

 FAQ

-Is the monument accessible to people with disabilities?
+Is the monument accessible for people with disabilities?

-Is it possible to access to the monument with animals?
+Is it possible to access the monument with animals?

 When to visit

-DetailsOpening times
+Opening times

-Thursday - Monday: 10.00 am - 6.00 pm (last entrance at 5.10 pm).
+Wednesday - Monday: 10.00 am - 6.00 pm (last entrance at 5.10 pm).

-Closed on: Tuesday, Wednesday, 15th August and 25th December.
+Closed on: Tuesday, 15th August and 25th December.

 Contact